metacpan/metacpan-cpan-extracted/distros/P/Promise-ES6/README.md

             # … etc.
         } );

+# TODO

+Currently rejections will defer until promises are resolved.
+This makes no real sense and ought to change.
+Do not build anything that depends on this behavior.

 # SEE ALSO

 If you’re not sure of what promises are, there are several good